soarlab/paf/README.md

 #### Install the requirements
 The script ```install``` can install all the requirements automatically.

-From the home directory of PAF digit:
+Clone this repository and, from the home directory of PAF digit:
 ```./install```

 This is going to install: